-- .1 Mark floating equipment with lights in accordance with International Rules of Road, Regulations for the Prevention of Collisions, Notices to Mariners and maintain radio watch on board. - .2 Place and maintain buoys, ranges, markers and lights required to define work and disposal areas. - .3 Establish and maintain tide boards in order that proper depth of dredging can be determined.
-Locate tide boards so as to be clearly visible. - .4 Dredge specified areas to grade depth, typical dredge depth will be of EL -1.5 to -1.8 m LNT. - .5 Dredge side slopes to two horizontal to one vertical. - .6 Remove materials above specified grade depths, within limits indicated.
-Material removed from below subgrade depth or outside specified area or side slope is not part of Work. - .7 Remove shoaling which occurs as result of Work at no expense to the Departmental Representative. - .8 Casting-over of dredged material on to surrounding area is not permitted, unless the Departmental Representative has agreed to this arrangement.
+- .1 Over-dredging shall not exceed -0.200m, to maintain permit requirements. - .2 Mark floating equipment with lights in accordance with International Rules of Road, Regulations for the Prevention of Collisions, Notices to Mariners and maintain radio watch on board. - .3 Place and maintain buoys, ranges, markers and lights required to define work and disposal areas. - .4 Dredge equipment must have bumpers on at all times to ensure no damage to dredge or other vessels (for safety). - .5 Minimum clearance between dredging equipment and vessels to be 5 meters (for safety). - .6 Establish and maintain tide boards in order that proper depth of dredging can be determined.
+Locate tide boards so as to be clearly visible. - .7 Dredge specified areas to grade depth, typical dredge depth will be of EL -1.8 m LNT, but can vary from site to site.

-- .9 Be responsible for the removal of infilling in dredge areas which occurs prior to acceptance by the Departmental Representative. - .10 Immediately notify the Departmental Representative upon encountering object which might be classified as obstruction.
-By-pass the object after clearly marking its location and continue Work. - .11 If work is to be carried out in other than the daylight hours, it will be the Contractor's responsibility to provide all light and power necessary to carry out the work. - .12 Contractor is to notify the Departmental Representative 72 hrs prior to the commencement of any disposal at sea activities.
+- .8 Dredge side slopes to one horizontal to one vertical. - .9 Remove materials above specified grade depths, within limits indicated.
+Material removed from below subgrade depth or outside specified area or side slope is not part of Work. - Remove shoaling which occurs as result of Work at no expense to the Departmental Representative. - .11 Casting-over or side-casting of dredged material on to surrounding area is not permitted, unless the Departmental Representative has approved this in writing. - .12 Be responsible for the removal of infilling in dredge areas which occurs prior to acceptance by the Departmental Representative. - .13 Immediately notify the Departmental Representative upon encountering object which might be classified as obstruction.
+By-pass the object after clearly marking its location and continue Work. - .14 If work is to be carried out in other than the daylight hours, it will be the Contractor's responsibility to provide all light and power necessary to carry out the work. - .15 Contractor is to notify the Departmental Representative 72 hrs prior to the commencement of any disposal at sea activities.